codeonlyjs/website/content/guide/templateHtmlElements.md

 The child nodes of an HTML element are declared using the `childNodes` property or the special `$` content property (both are equivalent).

-The child nodes are declared as an array:
+Child nodes are declared as an array:

 ```js
 {